arcilli/investsuite-api-docs/docs/common_scenarios/entities.md

     Authorization: Bearer {string}
     ```

-### Fundamental rules
+!!! info

     - Every entity type can be queried by issuing a `GET` request e.g. `GET users/?query=email+eq+'jane*'`.
     - The query string must be URL encoded.
 This implies that spaces would be transformed to `%20`, but for improved legibility we recommend using `+` instead

 ### Operators